nojronatron/nojronatron.github.io/continuing-education/inclusive-design-notes.md

 ### Learn From Diversity

-- Human adapt to diversity.
+- Humans adapt to diversity.
 - People become the central focus from the start of the design.
 - Designers cannot imagine a users emotional context (what gives them joy or frustrates them?).
 - Learn from adaptions and consider the context around the device, input, and usage.